What to do if you have been made redundant

 First and foremost, don’t doubt yourself during this time.
 Remember that you were not made redundant because of your performance and it is never an easy decision for an organisation to let an employee go.
 The decision was made on commercial grounds at this point in time and is not a personal reflection of you, your skills or the value you’ve added to the organisation during your tenure.

 Following your dismissal, you may be tempted to sit back and relax, but it is important to set a precedent for how you’ll spend this time between jobs.
-While you’ll understandably want to take a few days to get yourself into a good headspace, you should then begin looking for your next job.
+While you’ll understandably want to take a few days to get yourself into a good headspace, you should then begin job hunting.
 Don’t let days of idleness stretch into weeks.
-You don’t know what opportunities are available unless you start looking, so take action as soon as possible.
+You don’t know what opportunities are available unless you start looking, so take action and enter the job market as soon as possible.

 4. Get the basics right.